Nodoka Hanadera (Cure Grace)

 - Magic Music: Whereas the other Cures use their Healing Sticks, Earth performs her finishers through playing the Earth Windy Harp.

-- Meaningful Name: The first part of her given game sounds like "Earth", and fuurin are wind chimes used in the summer.
+- Meaningful Name: The first part of her given name sounds like "Earth", and fuurin are wind chimes used in the summer.

 - My Beloved Smother: As Teatine's plea was the catalyst for her creation, caring for Latte is always Asumi's first priority.
 When she first appeared, she even tried to forcefully take Latte back to the Healing Garden for safety.
 Her Character Development revolves around growing out of this and gaining interests and aspirations besides Latte.

 - No Social Skills: Zigzagged.
-While she's been capable of polite speech from the moment of her creation Asumi initially had no idea how or where humans are supposed to eat, sleep, or bathe, and she requires episode-long struggles to grasp fundamental concepts such as cuteness or liking something.
+While she's been capable of polite speech from the moment of her creation, Asumi is totally clueless about everything else pertaining to humans, from basic actions like eating and sleeping to fundamental concepts such as cuteness or liking something.
+Trying to understand things that most humans take for granted is the crux of her development.

 - Our Spirits Are Different: Unlike the other Cures, she's a spirit from the Healing Garden in place of a human who's chosen to be a Precure.